-In December 2013 it was decided to transfer the responsability of these advanced degree programs to the new Department of Materials Science and Engineering in the Faculty of Engineering.
+In December 2013 it was decided to transfer the responsibility of these advanced degree programs to the new Department of Materials Science and Engineering in the Faculty of Engineering.
 The name of the new program will be the same as the name of the Department.
-Starting October 2014, a new undergraduate program that integrates materials science and engineering and chemistry will be launched.
+Starting in October 2014, a new undergraduate program that integrated materials science and engineering and chemistry was launched.
 This program was designed carefully, analyzing the expectations of the modern age from materials engineers and examining the curricula of leading international departments.

-In addition to the core faculty of the Department, whose number will grow in coming years, there are faculty members that will have an affiliation to the Department; these are faculty from the School of Electrical Engineering, the School of Mechanical Engineering, the Department of Biomedical Engineering, the School of Chemistry, the School of Physics and Astronomy, and the Faculty of Life Sciences.
-Other faculty on campus who have a strong affinity to the field of materials and who are world leaders in their fields will also guide research projects for undergraduate and graduate studies, and will contribute to teaching.
-This approach is unique in Israel, and it allows the expression of the the multidisciplinarity of the field of materials in modern times.
+In addition to the core faculty of the department, whose number will grow in coming years, there are faculty members that will have an affiliation to the department; these are faculty from the School of Electrical Engineering, the School of Mechanical Engineering, the Department of Biomedical Engineering, the School of Chemistry, the School of Physics and Astronomy, and the Faculty of Life Sciences.
+Other faculties on campus who have a strong affinity to the field of materials and who are world leaders in their fields will also guide research projects for undergraduate and graduate studies, and will contribute to teaching.
+This approach is unique in Israel, and it allows the expression of the multidisciplinary nature of the field of materials in modern times.

 International Advisory Board

 The new department also pioneers the appointment of an International Advisory Board.
 This committee consists of 11 scientists in the field of materials, all of whom are winners of prestigious international awards such as the Nobel Prize and the Wolf Prize.
 They represent first-class institutions from the U.S., Europe, China, and India.
 The committee will assist the department in its objectives to be at the forefront of science and technology and to offer degrees with international reputation.